 Philippines Trademark Registration

-To obtain trademark protection in the Philippines, the trademark must be registered with the Philippine Intellectual Property Office (IPOPHL).
+To protect a trademark in the Philippines, the application must be filed with the Intellectual Property Office of the Philippines (IPOPHL).
+The Nice Classification system is adopted, and multi-class trademark applications are allowed.

 Trademark Registration Process